The effect of a temporary restriction order

-A Temporary Restriction Order (TRO) does not remove a teacher’s name from the Register.
+A temporary restriction order (a 'TRO') does not remove a teacher’s name from the Register.
 It also does not in any way indicate that a teacher’s name will definitely be removed from the Register in future.

 The legislation outlining the effect of a TRO is directed at employers of teachers.
 It is therefore for employers to ensure that they only employ an individual who has a TRO on their registration in line with the law.
 For example, it is for employers to interpret the legislation including what is meant by ‘existing teaching post’.

-A TRO will remain in place until the case is finally concluded unless a request is made for it to be reviewed earlier.
+A TRO will remain in place until the case is finally concluded unless a request is made for it to be reviewed earlier3.
 Further guidance on TRO reviews is set out below.

-A Temporary Restriction Order (TRO) does not remove a teacher’s name from the Register.
+A temporary restriction order (a 'TRO') does not remove a teacher’s name from the Register.
 It also does not in any way indicate that a teacher’s name will definitely be removed from the Register in future.

 The legislation outlining the effect of a TRO is directed at employers of teachers.
 It is therefore for employers to ensure that they only employ an individual who has a TRO on their registration in line with the law.
 For example, it is for employers to interpret the legislation including what is meant by ‘existing teaching post’.

-A TRO will remain in place until the case is finally concluded unless a request is made for it to be reviewed earlier.
+A TRO will remain in place until the case is finally concluded unless a request is made for it to be reviewed earlier3.
 Further guidance on TRO reviews is set out below.

 Drop down icon